Rio 2016 Olympiad: 2013-2016

 For the 2010 World Cup series, Richard raced in the lightweight men's four winning gold in Munich and Lucerne, and silver in Bled.
 This was an exceptional World Cup series for the four in a very competitive field.
 At the 2010 World Rowing Championships in New Zealand, Richard, along with crewmates Chris Bartley, Paul Mattick and Rob Williams, took gold by seven hundredths of a second.

 Richard was injured after the GB Rowing Team Senior Trials in April 2009 and this kept him out of a boat for the remainder of the 2009 season.
 However he kept himself busy over the summer by coaching up and coming lightweights including the GB LM2- which competed in Poznan.
 Fortunately he recovered enough to come back to full training for 2010.

 Beijing 2008 Olympiad: 2005-2008

 Richard was selected for his Olympic debut in the lightweight men's four for the 2008 Beijing Olympic Games and finished 5th.

-He had an outstanding 2007 season in the lightweight men's four, winning bronze, silver and gold in the World Cup series to become World Cup Champion.
+Richard had an outstanding 2007 season in the lightweight men's four, winning bronze, silver and gold in the World Cup series to become World Cup Champions.
 The crew went on to win gold at the World Championships in Munich, the first ever lightweight Olympic class Gold for GB!